 The Company has agreements with certain members of its upper management, which provide for payments following a termination of employment occurring after a change in control of the Company.
-The Company also has employment agreements with certain members of upper management, which provides for severance payments.
+The Company also has an employment agreement with certain members of upper management which provides for severance payments.